sahil-jamwal/Driving-Engagement-Installs/README.md

 ## Marketing Campaign Analysis
 The effectiveness of past marketing campaigns has been evaluated.
 Campaign metrics such as conversion rates and ROI have been analyzed to identify successful campaigns and areas for improvement.
 ![image](https://github.com/sahil-jamwal/Driving-Engagement-Installs/assets/120573909/b1863333-5ad0-419c-8d3e-440a9a0af51a)
+Description: This visualization highlights the top 5 events that are most frequently triggered by users, indicating which events are highly engaging.
+Events like "notification_dismiss," "notification_receive," and "screen_view" are the most encountered by users, making them essential areas for further optimization.

 ## Insights and Recommendations